 President Biden also promised to decriminalize cannabis and expunge all prior cannabis convictions during his presidential campaign.

-All of these factors, along with a few current initiatives working their way through the pipeline, make it very likely we’ll see cannabis removed from its Schedule I standing, or in the very least, decriminalized.
+All of these factors, along with a few current initiatives working their way through the pipeline, make it very likely we’ll see cannabis removed from its Schedule I standing, or at the very least, decriminalized.
 Biden’s Plan for Strengthening America’s Commitment to Justice suggested he would support medical marijuana on a federal level, expunge criminals incarcerated on marijuana charges — but leave the details regarding recreational marijuana to state regulators.

 Late last year (2020), the historical MORE Act was passed in the House of Representatives.
 This bill stands for Marijuana Opportunity Reinvestment and Expungement.
 It’s currently awaiting a vote in the Senate before it moves to president Joe Biden’s desk.
 If he signs it, marijuana would be removed from the controlled substances act, and 5% of all legal marijuana sales would go into a fund for law enforcement and small businesses.